Will you get in? 2024 Emmanuel College Chances Calculator | CampusReel

 Will I get into Emmanuel College with a 1200 SAT score?

-Assuming you have the same GPA as an average admitted student, you have an 72% chance of getting accepted at Emmanuel College
+Assuming you have the same GPA as an average admitted student, you have an N/A chance of getting accepted at Emmanuel College

 -